Vintgar Gorge – Hike in the gorge with the great views

 How do I get to Vintgar Gorge in Slovenia?

 Vintgar Gorge is located 5 kilometers north of Bled.
-You can walk here from Bled, but there is also a car park for those with a car.
+It is possible to walk here from Bled (40 minutes), but there is also a parking lot for those who have a car.
+From the parking lot there is a shuttle bus to the gorge.
+The bus takes about 20 minutes one way.

 Turisticno društvo Gorje